hackclub/jams-bounty/jams/getting_started_with_lua.md

 ### Breakdown
 - Set up: Fork a replit starter with necessary materials
 - Part 1: knowing functions
-- Part 2: let's combinate functions to do something (ex.: calculator)
+- Part 2: let's combinate functions to do something (ex.: calculator - basic, scrabble game - internediate)
 - Success!!!
 Now you know Lua!

 **Make sure your proposal answer these questions about your Jam idea:**